Explanation of programs/events/etc.

 Amazon, Boxtops, Gift cards, : These are all fairly passive means of getting donations.
 Amazon refers to Amazon Smile, a program that gives the PTA a portion of Amazon sales done through their Smile program.
 Boxtops are now done by scanning receipts into their app.
 Gift Cards are sometimes sold at the front of the school and give a portion of sales back to the PTA.

-School supply kits: This year the PTA is offering school supply kits through Yubbler.
+School supply kits: There has been talk of the PTA offering school supply kits through Yubbler.
 If your teacher has signed up for this, they set up a basic supply kit with supplies they would like all children to have.
 The parents can customize their order from there, and know they are getting everything they need and nothing they don't.

 Concessions: This is basically selling food/drinks/etc. at events.
 It is listed in both the expenses and revenue categories since it costs money to supply the food and we sell it for a (hopefully) profit.